battlecode/battlecode21/specs/specs.md

 - the destination tile must have elevation within +/- 3 of the current location
 - the destination tile must not be occupied by another robot

-We provide the `canMove(Direction dir)` function to check all of these at once for a given tile.
+We provide the `canMove` function to check all of these at once for a given tile.

 The three producible unit types are:

 **Miner**: builds buildings and extracts raw soup.

-- Produced by the **HQ**
+- Produced by the **HQ**.
-- Can `mineSoup` to take `GameConstants.SOUP_MINING_RATE` units of soup (currently set to 7) from the map and add it to its inventory (up to
+- Can `mineSoup` to take `GameConstants.SOUP_MINING_RATE` units of soup (currently set to 7) from the map and add it to its inventory (up to `RobotType.MINER.soupLimit`, currently set to 10).
-- Can use [TODO: func] to transfer soup from its inventory to an adjacent **refinery**.
+- Can use `depositSoup` to transfer soup from its inventory to an adjacent **refinery**.
-- Can build **design schools** and **fulfillment centers**
+- Can build **design schools** and **fulfillment centers**.

 **Landscaper**: moves **dirt** around the map to adjust **elevation** and destroy buildings.

 - Produced by the **design school**
-- Can perform the action [TODO: 'dig' func] to remove one unit of dirt from an adjacent tile, reducing its elevation by 1 and increasing its stored dirt by 1 up to a max of [TODO].
+- Can perform the action `digDirt` to remove one unit of dirt from an adjacent tile, reducing its elevation by 1 and increasing its stored dirt by 1 up to a max of `RobotType.LANDSCAPER.dirtLimit` (currently set to 25).
 This can be done if the tile is empty, flooded, or contains another **unit**, but NOT if the tile contains a **building**.
-- Can perform the action [TODO: 'place' func] to place one unit of dirt onto an adjacent tile.
+- Can perform the action `depositDirt` to place one unit of dirt onto an adjacent tile.
 If the tile contains a **building**, the dirt partially buries it--the **health** of a building is how much dirt can be placed on it before it is destroyed.
 If the tile is empty, flooded, or contains another **unit**, the only effect is that the elevation of that tile increases by 1.
 - Note: this implies that buildings may never change elevation, so be careful to contain that water level.